 Risk of bias across studies

-Publication bias remains a significant risk for influencing the results and any associations and observations made.
-A mortality over 24% was expected based on prior evidence with a mortality of 33% in hospital occurring in this study.
+Publication bias remains a significant risk factor influencing the results and any associations and observations.
+A mortality of over 24% was expected based on prior evidence, with a mortality rate of 33% in hospitals in this study.

 Additional analysis